Ramai Rumakiek: Loan to Dewa United

 On 25 January 2023, Ramai joined Dewa United on loan for the remainder of the 2022-23 Liga 1 season.
 On 28 January, Ramai made his league debut by substituted Natanael Siringoringo in the 60th minute in a 1–1 draw against Bhayangkara.

 International career

 He made his official international debut on 7 October 2021, against Chinese Taipei, scoring his first international goal in a 2023 AFC Asian Cup qualification match.
 In November 2021, Rumakiek was called up to the Indonesia national team in a friendly match in Turkey against Afghanistan and Myanmar by Shin Tae-yong.
 In December 2021, he was named in Indonesian's squad for the 2020 AFF Championship in Singapore.
 Rumakiek scored a goal against Cambodia in a 2020 AFF Championship group stage.

+In September 2023, Rumakiek got a call up by Indra Sjafri to the Indonesia U-23 squad for the 2022 Asian Games tournament.
+On 19 September 2023, he scored a goal against Kyrgyzstan in a 2–0 win.

 Personal life

-He is the younger brother of David Rumakiek, who also a footballer.
+He is the younger brother of David Rumakiek, who is also a footballer.